10 Memorable Places to Stay in Rabat for Solo Travellers

 Best riad with a pool in the Rabat medina for solo travellers

-If Riad Kalaa is fully booked, just a short walk away is its sister property, Riad Kalaa 2, which has nine rooms and a pool.
+If Riad Kalaa is fully booked, just a short walk away is its sister property, Riad Kalaa 2, which also has a pool.

 Budget hotels in Rabat for solo travellers